 Medina and Baday had an explosive relationship and sometimes got into physical fights, often as a result of Medina’s frequent use of methamphetamines.
 Their romantic relationship ended in 2001 after a physical confrontation, and Baday moved out of Medina’s home and went to live with her mother in Los Angeles.

 In January 2002, Medina invited Baday back to Armona to celebrate Medina’s birthday.
-Baday accepted the invitation and for the next three weeks, she stayed with Medina and her children in their home without incident.
+Baday accepted the invitation and for the next week, she stayed with Medina and her children in their home without incident.
 The children were happy to have her there, but were sad when Baday announced on February 8, 2002 that she was returning to Los Angeles.

 That same day, when Baday arrived in Los Angeles, Medina called and accused her of molesting the children during a two-hour trip Medina took to the grocery store when Baday was visiting.
 Medina claimed her children said that on February 2, 2002, while Medina was at the store with her sister, mother, and oldest son, Baday had touched the other three children inappropriately.